How to Design A Golf Course (Everything to Know)

 But they can be manmade, too.

 Imagine when you hit a shot just for it to disappear over the ridge, turning into a blind shot.
-Hills and dips will increase the handicap and essentially make it a harder hole to conquer.
+Hills and dips will increase the handicap, making it a harder hole to conquer.

 Drainage

-I was just driving on a course yesterday and got stuck in a spot on the fairway.
+I was driving on a course yesterday and got stuck in a spot on the fairway.
 But get this, it hadn’t rained for almost a week.
-So there was definitely a drainage issue.
+So, there was definitely a drainage issue.

 But this includes walking around as well.
-I hate it when a course doesn’t drain well and then as a result; I get wet socks.
-Not a good feeling to have to have for the rest of the round.
+I wouldn’t say I like it when a course doesn’t drain well, and then as a result, I get wet socks.
+Not a good feeling to have for the rest of the round.

 Drainage is important for the greens as well.
-A wet green cause slower speeds for the ball and is just annoying to play on.
+A wet green causes slower speeds for the ball and is just annoying to play on.

 Healthy Grass

-This goes along with the topsoil to an extent, but it is also a big reason a good course can be a great course.
+This goes along with the topsoil to an extent, but it is also a big reason a good course can be great.

-I associate maintaining healthy grass like playing defense in basketball.
+I associate maintaining healthy grass with playing defense in basketball.

 It just takes effort.

-A shotty course will just look plain ugly and maintaining beauty is part of what you pay for when playing a round.
-It has to be calming in, not anxiety inducing.
+A shotty course will look plain ugly, and maintaining beauty is part of what you pay for when playing a round.
+It has to be calming in, not anxiety-inducing.

 How Is Par On A Golf Course Determined?